LocationGuardia Vieja, Mendoza Province, Argentina

 CollaboratorsPaola Merette, Eleonora Corti, Eugenia García, José Fornes, Mariana Poppi, Gabriela Modolo, Carlos Zanonni, Louis Calvet, Mario Gonzalez, Laura Benegas

-From the architect.
+Text description provided by the architects.
 Rest and relaxation were the main objectives of this assignment.
 Its location on the outskirts of the city of Mendoza and its natural environment of vineyards, fruit trees, poplars and views of the Andes were part of this tapestry of Mendoza where we will develop the tourism complex.

 In a land of an old vineyard of 100 meters of frontage and 400 in length, the project is structured from a pedestrian path that connects its buildings in an east-west orientation.
 This situation forces the visitors to leave their vehicle at the access parking lot to enter the campus on foot, as an act of neglect and separation from the outside.